sheryllann/css-animations/readme.md

 ## Lab - Experiment time!
 (30 minutes)

 Obviously, this is just the tip of the iceberg.
 CSS can be used to create and animate [almost anything](https://pattle.github.io/simpsons-in-css/).
+Let's dig in and see what we can create!

 1.)
 Grab a picture from the internet, and make an animation for it.

-2.)
+1.)
 Fire the animation with a click function.

-3.)
+1.)
 Below your image animation, write a block of text that tells the story of your animation.
 It should animate in some way too.

 ### BONUS!